smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 ===============================================================================

 Doing work in classes can get complicated.
-I looked through a whole bunch of our code and found we often tried to use private methods for doing little bits for work.
+I looked through a whole bunch of our code and found we often use private methods for doing little bits of work.

-We had worker classes which would process some work then at the end send a callback.
+We had worker classes which would process queued work then send callbacks.
 Within the class there was a handy method for sending callbacks.
-It used other classes to do the real heavy lifting and helped do some setup.
+It used other classes to do the real heavy lifting.
+The helpers method would format the callback url and other parameters.

 {% highlight csharp %}
 public class Worker {